cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      ------
 In general the biggest award for us is, if CrypTool is broadly used in education and training.
 Additionally we have been very glad about the many positive feedback we got so far.
+We try to respond quickly also in the future to any request you have.

 CrypTool was honored with the following awards (see web page):

 - TeleTrusT Special Award
   The TeleTrusT Special Award for education about cryptography and promoting acceptance, awareness and understanding of cryptographic methods was conferred at the ISSE conference.

 - European Information Security Award 2004